AmeerAsif777/create-app-react/README.md

 ### <font color=green>Prettier</font>

-Prettier is used to autoformat my code to enforce an opinionated code format.
+Prettier is used to autoformat your code to enforce an opinionated code format.

 ---

 ### <font color=green>Webpack</font>

 Webpack is a tool wherein you use a configuration to explain to the builder how to load specific things .
 You describe to Webpack how to load \*. js files, or how it should look at.
-For our project, there are three different config files:
+In this boilerplate, there are three different config files:

 > `webpack.dev.js`: dev-specific settings would go here <br /> `webpack.prod.js`: prod-specific settings would go here <br /> `webpack.common.js`: common settings between dev and prod environments would go here